mklymyshyn/arango-python/docs/source/db.rst

 Database
 --------

-Database is an abstraction over ia single one database within ArangoDB.
+Database is an abstraction over a single one database within ArangoDB.
 With basic API you can **create**, **delete** or **get details** about particular database.